Posts

 Hackers send personalized phishing emails, bogus job offers, extort ransom or use “brute force” to hack into email accounts of unsuspecting lawyers.
 Avoid being hacked by protecting your passwords and adjusting your privacy settings .
 Check whether your email was compromised by using an online tool posted at the CyberNews website.
 And read a CyberNews article to learn how hackers use stolen data .

-Marketing With Videos
+Marketing With Webinars

 Educational videos and webinars are an inexpensive and effective way to attract new clients and keep in touch with existing ones.
 Webinars can establish your reputation and increase your visibility on the Internet.
 Consider holding monthly or quarterly webinars as live events and recording them for replay by those unable to attend.
 Create an archive of past webinars at your firm website and launch a YouTube page to broaden their availability.
 Norm Rubenstein with the Zeughauser Group cautions webcasters to provide in-depth thought leadership to attract viewers and consider podcasting as an audio alternative to webcasting.
 For more webinar tips, r ead articles about checklists , hosting , planning , producing , promoting , YouTube , and Zooming webinars .
 Also see our post about marketing with podcasts .
 For in-depth study, read books like the Lawyers Guide to Marketing on the Internet , Marketing with Webinars , and Webinars for Dummies .
 See below for links to Law Firm Webina